schoero/swissqrbill/docs/migration-v3-to-v4.md

   - `swissqrbill/bundle`
 - SwissQRBill no longer extends PDFKit.
 Instead, it is now a standalone class that can be used to create a QR Slip.
 The QR Slip can then be attached to any existing PDFKit document.
 - The table method is now it's own class and has been completely rewritten.
 As a part of the rewrite, some properties have been renamed.
 Check the [updated documentation](./pdf/index.md#table) for the new names.
 The Table class can now also be attached to any existing PDFKit document.
-- Events are removed from SwissQRBill.
+- Events have been removed from SwissQRBill.

 ## Migration

 ### Importing the library

 Depending on how you imported the library, you might need to change the import statement.

 Please read the new [importing documentation](./importing.md) for more information and examples on how to import the library now.

 #### Node.js and self bundling (webpack)